naivecoder02/LongestCompund_Word/README.md

 **->Pair:** A simple class used to store pairs of two objects.This class is used to store pairs of words and their substrings during the processing of words in the main program.

 **LongestCompoundWord.java:**

 **->processFile(String filename):** Processes an input file to find the longest and second longest compound words, as well as the time taken to process the file.

 **->main(String[] args):** The main entry point of the program.
 Calls processFile for two input files, "Input_01.txt" and "Input_02.txt."

 # Execution:

-**1**Compile the Java source code files.
+Compile the Java source code files.

-**2**Run the LongestCompoundWord program.
+Run the LongestCompoundWord program.

-**3**Provide the input files, "Input_01.txt" and "Input_02.txt," as command-line arguments.
+Provide the input files, "Input_01.txt" and "Input_02.txt," as command-line arguments.

-**4**The program will display the results separately for each input file, including the longest and second longest compound words and the time taken to process each file.
+The program will display the results separately for each input file, including the longest and second longest compound words and the time taken to process each file.